hoonzis/hoonzis.github.io/_posts/2012-10-23-git-stops-after-unpacking-objects-or.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-4011874078382089830
 blogger_orig_url: http://hoonzis.blogspot.com/2012/10/git-stops-after-unpacking-objects-or.html
 ---
+This post describes an issues that you can get while using GIT behind NTLM (NT Lan Manager protocol) proxy, often used in corporations with windows networks.

 Clone, pull and push all seem to finish fine, but they always stop at "Resolving deltas" or "Unpacking objects".
 The root of this issue is the fact that MSGIT uses curl, which does not know how to talk to NTLM authenticated proxy.
 There are two solutions which worked for me, first one not being stable.

 ### Solution 1: unstable, easiest